 Students in COGS 402 must give at least nine hours of their time per week to the pursuit of a supervised, collaborative research project, running for the length of one academic term.
 The most important part of the course is finding a lab, or another research environment, in which to complete this project.
 Your project should be one that enables you to exercise and further the skills that you have acquired over the course of your undergraduate studies.

 Students should consult with the COGS Advisor if they are hoping to complete their 402 project with a research group outside UBC (or with a group within UBC, if that group is not headed by a UBC faculty member).

-Once a student has found a researcher willing to supervise their work—and has agreed on a project that can be completed in the time available—both the student and supervisor must fill out a collaboration agreement and return it to the COGS advisor (in Brock Hall Annex, 0155).
-The supervisor also provides an evaluation at the end of the first week of the semester in which the course is taken.
+Once the student has found a researcher who is willing to supervise their work—and has agreed on a project that can be completed in the time available—both the student and supervisor must fill out a collaboration agreement form.
+This form must be submitted to the COGS advisor (in Brock Hall Annex, 0155), by the end of the first week of the semester in which the course is taken.